ahmet6141/asset-area.com/README.md

 *   **Secure Payment Processing:** We handle the transactions so you can focus on creating.
 *   **Direct Messaging:** Connect with other users to discuss projects, collaborations, or custom requests.
 *   **Ratings and Reviews:** Provide feedback on assets and sellers to help the community.
 *   **Forums/Community Interaction:** Engage in discussions, share tips, and get support from fellow creators.
+*   **User Messaging and Notifications:** Stay connected with other users and receive important updates.

+## Technology Stack

+Asset-Area is built using a robust and modern technology stack:

+*   **Backend:** Python (Django Framework) - providing a secure, scalable, and maintainable backend.
+*   **Frontend:** HTML, CSS, JavaScript - creating a responsive and user-friendly interface.
+*   **Payment Integration:** PayTR - enabling secure and seamless payment processing for Turkish users.
+*   **Authentication:** Google Authentication - offering a convenient and secure login option.
+* **Real-time Features:** User messaging and notification.

 ## Getting Started